gastbob40/dotfiles/README.md

 sudo pacman -S feh
 ```

 7. **Install I3 manager.** I personally choose a fork of this version, `i3-gaps`.
+You will need to run I3 a first time to create the configuration file.
 You can find my file configuration in the config folder.
 ```bash
 sudo yay -S i3-gaps
 ```